Gcloud::Bigquery::LoadJob

 optional columns.
 The missing values are treated as nulls.
 If

-, records with missing trailing columns are treated as
+false, records with missing trailing columns are treated as

 bad records, and if there are too many bad records, an error is returned.

-.
+The default value is false.
 Only applicable to CSV, ignored

 for other formats.